Carolwood Pacific Railroad: History

 The CPRR's caboose was stored in a special barn where Disney monitored and controlled the CPRR's track.
 The barn's design was based on a set piece for the 1949 Disney film So Dear to My Heart, and it brought back Disney's childhood memories of a similar barn on his family farm in Marceline, Missouri.
 The barn had a centralized traffic control board, which had several lights designed to indicate the presence of trains along the railroad's route.
 The CPRR's switches could also be electrically controlled from this board.

 Articles about the CPRR appeared in several magazines, including the September 1951 issue of Look magazine.
 These articles attracted visitors interested in the CPRR to the home of Disney, who invited them to ride and occasionally drive his miniature train.
 With a tractive effort of more than 2000 lbf, the Lilly Belle could pull a train with up to 12 adult passengers.
 Due to its lack of brakes, the locomotive was set in reverse if it ever needed to stop quickly.
 In early 1953, a visitor drove the Lilly Belle too fast along a curve, causing it to derail.
-As a result, the Lilly Belle fell on its side, broke its whistle, and released a jet of steam across the ground.
+As a result, the locomotive fell on its side, broke its whistle, and released a jet of steam across the ground.
 A five-year-old girl ran through the steam jet, which left minor burns on her legs.
 As a result of this incident, Disney, fearing the possibility of future accidents, closed down the CPRR and stored the locomotive in the studio's machine shop.
-Disney removed the Carolwood Pacific Railroad's track in 1964.
+Disney removed the Carolwood Pacific Railroad's trackage in 1964.